Is Tik Tok Safe? Monitor Bullying and More

 Each video lasts up to 15 seconds, and users can add a variety of filters and effects to enhance them.
 They also have the ability to send videos privately among friends or with the general public.
 Anyone can see public videos, even if they don’t have an account.
 The app compiles the most popular videos into a feed serving as a highlight reel for the entire global platform.
 Needless to say, TikTok can lead to some unsettling online activity.

+Is Tik Tok Safe for Kids?
 The Dangers of TikTok

 Users can contact anyone in the world due to the public nature of the platform.
 Although you can block or report others for inappropriate messages, TikTok has no broader parental controls.
 Even if you set your own account to private, you may still be exposed to sexual or violent content posted to the public feed.

 Cyberbullying is also a major issue.
 People can create multiple accounts, using aliases to target others they don’t like.
 Trolling is popular on TikTok, too — especially through the “Reactions” feature, which allows users to respond to videos with videos of their own.
 At its core, TikTok encourages expression through music, but sometimes people express things that are highly personal or sensitive.
 Kids who admit to depression are often met with dismissive and sarcastic reactions.
-Some are even publicly encouraged to commit suicide.
+Some are even publicly encouraged to kill themselves.

 TikTok also has a “Duets” feature, which has been exploited by sexual predators who use the platform to groom underage users.
 One user